 #6 – Amazon

 Amazon has one of the most widely used header implementations, and they claim their strength comes from their ability to innovate and work at scale.
-They are standardized in a sense that they return a uniform count of bids per page.
-Amazon’s Header Bid Solution implementation presents some nuances.
+They are standardized in the sense that they return a uniform count of bids per page.
+Amazon’s Header Bidding Solution implementation presents some nuances.
 For instance, you’ll see ‘7×9’ as shorthand for 728×90.

 Amazon offers heavy retargeting demand, though they are picky and prefer to work with private exchanges.